Borys Tashchy: MSV Duisburg

 On 4 July 2017, Tashchy moved to MSV Duisburg.

 FC St. Pauli

 For the 2019–20 season, he was signed by FC St. Pauli.
 He agreed the termination of his contract with the club in January 2021.

 Pohang Steelers

 On 5 March.
 2021 Tashchy moved to Pohang Steelers of K League 1.
 At the end of the season, he left the club through mutual consent.

 International career

 Tashchy represented Ukraine in all national selections from U16 to U21.

 Due to his Bessarabian Bulgarian roots, in 2014 he received a Bulgarian passport making him eligible for the Bulgaria national football team.
 On 28 March 2016, Bulgarian media reported that Borys had already spoken with BFU officials and had expressed his desire to represent Bulgaria.
 Petev once again confirmed that Tashchy will play for Bulgaria on 27 May 2016, but he couldn't join the team for the Kirin Cup due to paper problems.
+The process of finalizing his paperwork to play for Bulgaria was put to a halt after Petar Houbchev succeeded Petev as manager of the national side.